 Writer & Engagement Editor

-Chavonnie Ramos is a staff writer for Hawaii Business Magazine.
-She enjoys writing stories about the community, education and entrepreneurship.
+Chavonnie Ramos enjoys writing stories about the community, education and entrepreneurship.
 She has Bachelor of Arts degrees in Journalism and English from the University of Hawai‘i at Mānoa.
 Prior to joining the magazine, Chavonnie was a digital content producer at KITV4 and intern at Hawaii News Now.

-Kelsey Ige is the Creative Director for Hawaii Business Magazine from Wahiawā and Mililani, Hawaiʻi.
+Kelsey Ige is from Wahiawā and Mililani.
 She oversees all design and visual branding for the magazine, and her work has been recognized by local and national awards.
 Prior to joining the magazine, she led design and art direction for the Waikīkī Aquarium, Bank of Hawaii and HONOLULU Magazine.
 In 2019, she was named a Patsy T. Mink Leadership Alliance Fellow.

-Mallory Adams-Nakamura is the Art Director for Hawaii Business Magazine.
-The Mililani resident received her degree in Graphic Design at the Academy of Art University in San Francisco.
+Mallory Adams-Nakamura is a Mililani resident and received her degree in Graphic Design at the Academy of Art University in San Francisco.
 After moving back to Hawai‘i in 2018, she began working in the Honolulu Star-Advertiser’s Creative Department.
 In 2020, she was promoted to Creative Supervisor at MidWeek.
 Mallory is excited to be a part of the Hawaii Business ‘ohana by maintaining the magazine’s design standards and working collaboratively with the team.

 Digital Marketing Director

-Joelle Cabasa is the Digital Marketing Director for Hawaii Business Magazine from Hilo, Hawaiʻi and oversees direction of the website, event marketing and social media presence.
+Joelle Cabasa is from Hilo and oversees direction of the website, event marketing and social media presence.
 She also supports digital sales initiatives and virtual events.
 Joelle drives the magazine towards digital innovation as the landscape of publishing continues to evolve.
-She also serves on the nonprofit board for the charter school Hawaii Technology Academy.
-Before joining the magazine in 2018, Joelle spent eight years in California building experience in digital marketing across various industries.
+She previously served on the nonprofit board for the charter school Hawaii Technology Academy.

 Kent Coules joined Hawaii Business Magazine in August 2021, bringing 30-plus years of experience in print and digital media, as well as events.
 He worked for major newspapers in California, Minnesota and New Jersey, where he started a 16-year event production career.
 A Hawai‘i resident since 2013, Kent is excited to be part of the Hawaii Business ‘ohana.